cultureamp/ecr-scan-results-buildkite-plugin/README.md

 > sure to supply values for `max-criticals` and `max-highs` parameters.
 If these
 > are set to high values your build will never fail, but details will be
 > supplied in the annotation.
+>
+> Check out the FAQs below for more information

 ## Example